db47h/grog/README.md

 In no particular order:

-- add and test culling in the batch
+- batch: add optional culling
+- batch: add a raw draw function where the caller has already done the model transform.
+Or some other way to easily implement relative positioning.
 - Add optional support for OpenGLES 3.x and higher versions of OpenGL (right now, OpenGLES 2.0 and OpenGL 2.1 only) => this depends on [gogl]
 - rotated text rendering